prometheusresearch/rios.conversion/doc/redcap.rst

 The instrument id, version, and title must be provided as arguments on the command line as they are not in the csv file.

+The program creates or overwrites its output files.
+As for CalculationSet, if there are no calculations in the input, no CalculationSet file will be created, and if it already existed it will be deleted.

 Since RIOS does not allow capital letters in ids, the program converts all expressions and internal values to lowercase.
 Expressions are used both in calculations and in skip logic.